p9c/podlegacy/database/ffldb/README.md

 Package ffldb implements a driver for the database package that uses leveldb for the backing metadata and flat files for block storage.

-This driver is the recommended driver for use with btcd.
+This driver is the recommended driver for use with pod.
 It makes use leveldb for the metadata, flat files for block storage, and checksums in key areas to ensure data integrity.